rise8-us/delivery-playbooks/docs/content/practices/balanced-team.md

 # Balanced Teams

-## What is it?
+## What Is It?
 A balanced team refers to a group of individuals with diverse skills, perspectives, and roles that collaboratively work towards a common goal, typically the development and delivery of a software product.
 This concept emphasizes the importance of having a mix of technical, design, and business expertise within the team to ensure a comprehensive approach to product development.
-A balanced team often includes roles such as developers, designers, product managers, quality assurance testers, and sometimes roles focusing on user experience (UX) and user research.
+A balanced team often includes roles such as developers, product designers, product managers, and sometimes quality assurance testers, researchers, and more as needed.

-## Why do it?
+## Why Do It?
 ### Enhanced Problem Solving

 The diversity of skills and perspectives allows for more creative and effective problem-solving.
 Different viewpoints can lead to innovative solutions that might not emerge from a more homogenous group.